 The current KKOOM Board of Directors presently consists of 10 members plus the Executive Director (ex-officio).
 Each director is elected to a one-year term and may be re-elected to serve additional terms.
 The Board meets monthly via internet teleconference and once annually in person.
 Directors are responsible for paying for their own travel expenses to the annual meeting.
 KKOOM’s Co-founder, Erika Senneseth, and Bill Downey are honorary board members.
 Since 2007, a total of 28 people have served at various times on the volunteer-driven Board of Directors.

 Grace Lee was a Fulbright English Teaching Assistant in Sejong, South Korea in 2015-2016.
-Currently residing in Georgia, she graduated from Georgia State University in 2012 with a Public Policy degree, concentration in Non-Profit Leadership.
+Currently residing in Georgia, she is pursuing a Master’s degree in Clinical Mental Health Counseling at Georgia State University.
+In 2012, she graduated from GSU with a Public Policy degree, concentration in Non-Profit Leadership.
 While at GSU, she was a Welcome Center Tour Guide, Vice President for Student Government Association, and crowned the 3rd Asian Homecoming Queen.
 For six years, Grace worked at a private K-12 school as a preschool/middle school teacher and the Director of Diversity.
 She volunteered at the annual Samsungwon Christmas party in 2015 and has traveled to Nicaragua, Tanzania, and Jamaica, to serve children in their local communities.
 Before serving as Executive Director, she was KKOOM’s Chief Administrator from 2017-2020 and served on KKOOM’s Board of Directors from December 2016-April 2017.

 Helen Shin is a corporate attorney in New York and has served on KKOOM’s Board since 2012.
 In addition to legal experience, she brings to the Board a passion for social justice and international human rights matters.
 Her experience includes co-supervising an international human rights clinic at Fordham University School of Law and researching and doing fieldwork on various humans rights issues in Sierra Leone and Malawi.
 She has devoted significant amounts of time to legal pro bono work and looks forward to utilizing her talents and resources to benefit KKOOM and the children in Korea.